-Making the best crispy kale chips is easy with this recipe that will help you quickly make a satisfying, healthy chip for those days you’re craving something salty and crispy.
+These are the best crispy kale chips I’ve eaten.
+Making these satisfying, healthy chips is easy when you’re craving something salty and crispy.
 The addition of gomasio adds a fun flavor kick with nutritious sesame seeds and seaweed.

 A few weeks ago, I was very excited to find kale for the very first time here in Spain.
 When we were last living in the US, kale wasn’t popular at all.
 In fact, I’d never even heard of kale until after I had been living in Spain for several years and reading about it on American websites.
 After hearing about how healthy it was, and hearing how simple it was to make kale chips, a healthy alternative to potato chips, I really wanted to try it, but sadly kale was impossible to find anywhere in Spain.